MenkeTechnologies/zpwr/README.md

 lifecycle hook with no zsh equivalent: its functions run on the shared worker pool AFTER the prompt is rendered, writing into the global parameter table, so a slow hook never stalls the prompt -- it simply updates a prompt or two later.

+That pool worker shares the parameter and function tables with the main thread, so this is an allow list rather than a blanket move: only the hooks named in `ZPWR_PRECMD_ASYNC_HOOKS` are deferred, and the default is `zpwrPrecmd` alone (it publishes `ZPWR_OPTS` for the p10k `CUSTOM_ENV` segment, which reads whatever value is currently there).
+Hooks that walk or rewrite the parameter table are not safe to defer -- `zbrowse`'s `__zbrowse_precmd` snapshots `${(qkv)parameters[@]}` whole, and running it on a worker hung interactive shells.

-Because zshrs builds the prompt with its native p10k engine rather than the theme's `_p9k_precmd`, no precmd hook holds prompt content, so ZPWR moves them across: `zpwrBindPrecmd` leaves only `zpwrPrecmdDrain` on `precmd_functions`, and that hook transfers every other entry to `async_precmd_functions` on each prompt -- including hooks registered later by turbo-loaded plugins such as `zbrowse`, `zconvey` and `zsh-z`.
-The exception is `ZPWR_PRECMD_SYNC_HOOKS`: hooks whose result feeds the next command rather than the prompt stay synchronous, which is why `_jenv_export_hook` (it sets `JAVA_HOME` from `.java-version`) is listed there by default.
-Override it in `~/.zpwr/local/.tokens-post.sh` -- the drain reconciles in both directions, so a hook added to the list there is pulled back off `async_precmd_functions` even though that file is sourced after the prompt hooks are first bound.
-Under stock zsh nothing moves; `zpwrPrecmd` stays on
+`zpwrPrecmdAsync` stays on `precmd_functions` and reconciles the two arrays on each prompt, in both directions: a name added to the list moves to `async_precmd_functions`, a name removed comes back.
+That also catches a listed hook registered later by a turbo-loaded plugin, and lets `~/.zpwr/local/.tokens-post.sh` change the list even though it is sourced after the prompt hooks are first bound.
+Under stock zsh nothing moves; `zpwrPrecmd` stays on `precmd_functions` exactly as before.
-`precmd_functions` exactly as before. `zpwr top` reports both arrays in its hook count.
+`zpwr top` reports both arrays in its hook count.

 ## Environment Variables -- System Tuning Parameters
 These are the environment variables in `~/.zpwr/env/.zpwr_env.sh` and `~/.zpwr/env/.zpwr_re_env.sh` -- the dials and switches of the ZPWR cyberdeck.
 Override them in `~/.zpwr/local/.tokens.sh` to tune the system to your neural patterns.  `~/.zpwr/env/.zpwr_re_env.sh` is reread after user tokens file to update dependent variables.